shbarton/obsidian-quartz-template/source/content/index.md

 ---
-title: My GitHub Pages Notebook!
+title: My GitHub Pages Notebook! how bout that
 ---

 Hello world!